alastairwyse/TypeScriptUtilities/README.md

 * Identifying incorrectly-typed and missing data at the perimeter of your application before objects are used internally
 * Throwing clear, detailed errors as soon as any incorrectly-typed and missing data issues are detected

+ContainerObjectTypeValidator might also be useful when consuming APIs endpoints with a lot of unused properties/data.
+E.g. an endpoint returning a company employee might include basic personal information, location and department info, boss and subordinate details, Active Directory or network properties, etc, etc.  If you only need to consume a small subset of this data, ContainerObjectTypeValidator can be used to validate and retrieve a limited number of fields/properties (i.e. it will only attempt to validate and convert properties defined in the local container/model class)... i.e. only the fields/properties you actually need.

 #### In Use

 The below examples and associated container/model class definitions are available in file [samples.ts](src/samples.ts).